Student Supervision

 In my experience, there are roughly three types of contributions in AI theses.
 I will briefly discuss them and highlight where contributions are relatively easy or challenging.

 The first type of contribution is mostly technology-driven.
 In it, an existing technology is applied on a novel problem.
-The problem itself can be novel, or the combination of problem-technology combination is novel.
+The problem itself can be novel, or the combination problem-technology is novel.
 While the goal is to evaluate existing technology on a new problem, often the technology has to be adjusted for it to work on the problem at hand.
 Within the scope of a thesis, these adjustments are usually small and can even be limited to a hyperparameter optimisation.
 Alternatively, the technology enables a wider class of problems to be solved than was previously possible.
 You can think of scaling up to bigger problems, removing an assumption of the SOTA approaches, etc. Challenges for this direction include: ensuring problem-tech fit, avoiding tailoring the problem to the solution, ensuring that the problem is relevant, ensuring that the problem is tractable in the first place.
 When the problem is entirely new, it may be difficult to benchmark the proposed solution.
 In this case, a comparison between an out-of-the-box and adjusted solution may serve as a benchmark.

 The second type of AI thesis research takes a well-known benchmark problem (digit recognition, inverted pendulum) or even problem instance (MNIST, CartPole-V0) and proposes a technological innovation to solve it.
 The innovation can either target the primary metric associated with the problem (cross entropy, total return) or some secondary metric (interpretability, compute, transferability, etc.).
 Usually, the benchmark problem is well studied and benchmarking is easy.
 However, actually outperforming the SOTA can be very challenging.
 When a novel metric is targeted, it needs to be a proper metric, and its relevance needs to be properly argued (measures the right thing, measures something important, has the right statistical properties, can be obtained relatively easily, etc.).

-While a combination of both novel problem and solution is possible, the downsides of both directions add up: you now have a setting in which you are unsure whether the problem is solvable, you need to argue that it is relevant, and if you solve it with your proposed approach, you need to show (or at least argue) that more simple solutions do not solve it.
+While a combination of both novel problem and novel solution is possible, the downsides of both directions add up: you now have a setting in which you are unsure whether the problem is solvable, you need to argue that it is relevant, and if you solve it with your proposed approach, you need to show (or at least argue) that more simple solutions do not solve it.
 As a result, this direction involves the study of the problem and various solution directions: its very laborious and risky – and therefore not very popular.

 A third key contribution is what I call an ‘insight’.
 The insight can be theoretical or empirical.
 For example, some convergence proof on a particular learning algorithm or the finding that some activation function is not a critical part of a neural network architecture in practice.
 Sometimes, theoretical insights are used to derive new algorithms or to simplify existing ones, but this is not necessary.
 On the one hand, both theoretical and empirical insights can have a large impact and may result in a paper.
 On the other hand, there is a high risk of failure.
-I therefore generally advise that one go searching for such a contribution for a thesis.
-Developing the insight typically requires deep understanding of the field, intuition on what makes a good insight, patience, and excellence in performing either theoretical/mathematical analysis or doing a big empirical study.
-However, the most important ingredient is probably luck.
-Challenges abound for this type of contribution, and I will only list the most salient issues her: the insight may be hard to prove or show, and it may be well known by senior researchers or even already published about.
-However, due to their high potential for impact, it may be worthwhile to keep an eye open for such insights while working on the thesis.
-Then, after some development, the insight needs to be thoroughly vetted by discussing it extensively with multiple senior researchers, a thorough literature review, and an extensive and critical analysis of the insight.
+I therefore generally do not advise to go search for such a contribution for a thesis.
+But if there is a hunch for an insight or an insatiable curiosity for a particular detail of an algorithm then diving in might lead to a great research adventure.

 Writing a good thesis